TomGrundy/PermitFlowAssessmentThomasGrundy/README.md

 ### Short description of approach taken
 I have short descriptions for this project, split into two README.md files, in the backend and frontend folders.

+Here's the unlisted YouTube video of me running through it: https://youtu.be/Yh8_QAqwB6o

 ### How to build/run

 **backend**